Fire and rescue services

 Accidents have occurred on party boats, resulting in serious injuries.
 The safety standards may be different to Australia.
 Nightclub fires, balcony collapses, and crowd crushes can occur.

-Uniformed and plain-clothed police patrol music festivals in Croatia.
+Uniformed and plain-clothed police patrol music festivals.
 Drug and other antisocial behaviour-related arrests are common.

 Locals don't like rowdy and drunken behaviour in public places.